rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 <a name="5.31.33.4">5.31.33.4</a> Do not, however, transcribe a subsequent place as a place of manufacture if it must be recorded as a grammatically inseparable part of another element.

-<a name="5.31.33.5">5.31.33.5</a> If a place of manufacturer associated with an earlier manifestation appears together with the actual place of manufacture of the manifestation being described, transcribe the places as a single element in the order in which they appear.
+<a name="5.31.33.5">5.31.33.5</a> If a place of manufacture associated with an earlier manifestation appears together with the actual place of manufacture of the manifestation being described, transcribe the places as a single element in the order in which they appear.

 <a name="5.31.33.6">5.31.33.6</a> If both the place and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) associated with an earlier manifestation appear together with the place and [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) of the manifestation being described, transcribe each place with the manufacturer to which it corresponds.